memcached/memcached/README.md

 don't swap.  memcached does non-blocking network I/O, but not disk.  (it should never go to disk, or you've lost the whole point of it)

+## Bug reports

+Feel free to use the issue tracker on github.

+**If you are reporting a security bug** please contact a maintainer privately.
+We follow responsible disclosure: we handle reports privately, prepare a patch, allow notifications to vendor lists, then run a fix release and your bug can be posted publicly with credit in our release notes and commit history.

 ## Website

 * https://www.memcached.org